Sahar-TJ/NLP-Movie-Genre-Predictor/README.md

 The code used to classify the genre of a TV show based on its description using the previously trained model.
 The main activities include:

 - __Model Loading:__ It loads the trained model and the genre-index mapping.
-- __Data Preprocessing:__ The TV show description is cleaned and preprocessed using the same methods as in the training script.
+- __Data Preprocessing:__ The TV show description is cleaned and preprocessed using the same methods as in the training file.
-- __Prediction:__ The script predicts the genres of the TV show and ranks them based on their probabilities.
+- __Prediction:__ The code predicts the genres of the TV show and ranks them based on their probabilities.
 - __Output:__ The predicted genres and their probabilities are saved to a JSON file.
 Optionally, an explanation of the prediction can be generated using LIME and saved as an HTML file.